Decipher Driving Rehab Credentials

 Choosing your credentials

 As OTs, it is important we gain both education and hands-on experience before getting into the car.
 Adaptive Mobility is the only workshop setting to offer formal, hands-on training.
-You can learn more by exploring Part 2 In the Car: Take the Wheel.
+You can learn more by exploring Part 2: OT Driver Rehabilitation Specialist.
 Choosing, using and selecting the best credentials is a personal choice for the occupational therapy practitioner and one that should be done with support from a mentor and leaders in the field.

 Click here to learn more about Susie Touchinsky, OTR/L, SCDCM, CDRS